Calls to loved ones reveal rough conditions before sinking

 Smith said she wouldn't have hung up if she thought he was in a crisis.

 Others listed as missing were David Lee Cobban, Arthur Ganacias, Brock Rainey and Seth Rousseau-Gano, according to the Coast Guard.
-The Coast Guard said it used helicopters, planes and a boat as part of a search effort that covered 1,400 square miles and ended Wednesday evening.
+It said it used helicopters, planes and a boat as part of a search effort that covered 1,400 square miles (3,625 square kilometers) and ended Wednesday evening.

-Ashley Boggs of Peru, Indiana, said Rainey called her shortly before the ship sank and said conditions were bad.
+Ashley Boggs of Peru, Indiana, said Rainey, of Kellogg, Idaho, called her shortly before the ship sank and said conditions were bad.
 The two had planned to marry after Rainey returned.

 “I’m just praying and hoping they find him on land or something,” Boggs told The Associated Press on Thursday.